Basico-PS/AutomationOrchestrator/README.md

   <img src="/images/login%20page.png">
 </p>

-This solution allows you to run a local [Django Web Application](https://www.djangoproject.com/) to administrate and orchestrate automation scripts such as Nintex RPA botflows.
+The Automation Orchestrator allows you to run a local [Django Web Application](https://www.djangoproject.com/) to administrate and orchestrate automation scripts such as Nintex RPA botflows.
 Feature highlights out-of-the-box:
 - Groups and User Setup
 - File Triggers
 - Schedule Triggers